Royals vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has recorded at least one hit in 12 games in a row.
-During his last 10 games he is batting .472 with three doubles, seven home runs, 10 walks and 13 RBI.
+- Ohtani has hit safely in 13 straight games.
+In his last 10 outings he is batting .459 with four doubles, six home runs, 10 walks and 12 RBI.

 Ohtani Recent Games